Should Supreme Court have evaded the question of downgrading Jammu and Kashmir to a Union territory?

 Lawyers to whom Scroll spoke said that it is not irregular for courts to proceed on the basis of assurances or commitments made by the government.

-According to columnist and author Kaleeswaram Raj, who practices in the Supreme Court and the Kerala High Court, there is nothing wrong in a judgment of the Supreme Court recording an undertaking by the government.
+According to lawyer, columnist and author Kaleeswaram Raj, who practices in the Supreme Court and the Kerala High Court, there is nothing wrong in a judgment of the Supreme Court recording an undertaking by the government.

 Delhi-based senior advocate Mohan Katarki agreed.
 “If the government’s assurance is up to the satisfaction of the court, the court may rely on it when passing orders,” he said.
 “This happens regularly in everyday cases.”